 Sixty doctors from eight countries wrote an open letter to the British government in November, staring their serious concern that if treatment is not given urgently, “that Mr Assange could die in prison” But these calls for medical attention have gone unheeded.

 In itself, this is a terrible injustice which calls into question Britain’s legal system.
 It is made worse by the fact that there is no legal basis for Assange’s extradition detention.
 The US government accuses him of espionage and “conspiracy to betray secrets,” but these accusations are contrived and violate the American constitution.
 Assange has neither used violence nor hacked American government computers.
 He merely published secret US military documents and helped his informant, former military data analyst Chelsea Manning, to cover up the evidence.
-Protecting sources is a vital task for journalists, particularly when sources reveal war crimes, as the New York Times did with the Pentagon Papers leaked by whistleblower Daniel Ellsberg – and thus made a decisive contribution to end the Vietnam War.
+Protecting sources is a vital task for journalists, particularly when sources reveal war crimes, as the New York Times did with the Pentagon Papers leaked by whistleblower Daniel Ellsberg – and thus made a decisive contribution to ending the Vietnam War.

 The fact that the US government is attacking Assange with the outdated 1917 espionage law “blurs the distinction between journalists who expose government violations and foreign spies who undermine national security,” the New York Times commented.
 “This deprives the freedom of speech and press, and with it the strength of American democracy itself.”